ABOUT THE FIELDS INSTITUTE

 OCAV's standing committee on international issues, and represents

 OCAV on several Council of Ontario Universities committees and task

 forces, as well as on the Board of the Ontario Universities Application

 Centre.
 In 2006-2007, she was Chair of NATVAC, the National Vice-Presidents

 Academic Council.
-This is her first on the Fields Board.
+This is her third on the Fields Board.